Charlie Coyle

-Charles Robert Coyle (born March 2, 1992) is an American professional ice hockey forward for the Columbus Blue Jackets of the National Hockey League (NHL).
+Charles Robert Coyle (born March 2, 1992) is an American professional ice hockey player who is a forward for the Columbus Blue Jackets of the National Hockey League (NHL).
 He has also played for the Minnesota Wild, Boston Bruins, and the Colorado Avalanche.

 Coyle played part of a single season with the Saint John Sea Dogs of the Quebec Major Junior Hockey League (QMJHL) in 2012.
 He played for Boston University's Terriers ice hockey team before he was drafted by the San Jose Sharks in the first round, 28th overall, of the 2010 NHL entry draft.
 In 2011, he was traded to the Wild, with whom he played the first six years of his professional career before he was traded to the Bruins in 2019.

 Playing career

 Amateur

 A native of Massachusetts, Coyle played for Weymouth High School, a public school, during his freshman year and helped the Wildcat varsity hockey team to their first-ever Super 8 finals appearance, in which they played at the TD Garden against Boston College High School, a private school.
 The Wildcats beat notable private schools during the playoffs during their stunning run, eliminating schools such as Malden Catholic High School, Austin Preparatory School and Central Catholic High School.
 He played for Thayer Academy in Braintree before finishing his senior season back with the Wildcats.

 Coyle played Tier III Junior A ice hockey in the Eastern Junior Hockey League (EJHL) with the South Shore Kings, based in Foxboro.
 In the first and only season with South Shore, he finished fifth overall in scoring with 63 points in 42 games.

 Coyle committed to play NCAA Division I college ice hockey with the Boston University Terriers of the Hockey East for the 2010–11 season.
 In his first game for the Terriers (an exhibition game against the University of Toronto), he scored two assists.
 He went on to record 26 points in 37 regular season games for the Terriers.

 On December 16, 2011, Coyle made the decision to leave Boston University and sign with the Saint John Sea Dogs of the Quebec Major Junior Hockey League (QMJHL).